-Consider studies of visual masking in which subjects must detect or identify masked targets.
-For a given target/mask pairing, masking magnitude as measured by performance is a complex function of stimulus onset asynchrony (SOA) between target and mask (Figure 6).
+There is every reason to take this account seriously.
+It is independently well-attested that neurotypical subjects can exhibit large differences in reported awareness despite matched task performance due to differences in what Kahneman (1968) terms "criterion content" (p.
+410).
+10 Consider studies of visual masking in which subjects must detect or identify masked targets.
+For a given target/mask pairing, masking magnitude as measured by performance is a complex function of stimulus onset asynchrony (SOA) between target and mask (see Figure 6).
 As Kahneman discusses, many different criterion contents may lie behind successful performance at different SOAs.
 Mostly obviously, subjects may detect the target because they see it as a clearly defined object, with sharp and definite contour.
-But they may equally detect it in less obvious ways, for instance by noticing that the mask differs in brightness or contrast or undergoes apparent expansion.11 Such contents may allow subjects to perform as well as if they had distinctly seen the target.
-Yet when such subjects are asked if they saw the target they may well say 'no'.
-For naturally, the 'motion [or dimming etc.] of the masking figures is ignored, since the observer confines his report to the presence or absence of the central object' (Kahneman, 1968: 412).
-In psychophysical terms, such subjects will adopt highly conservative criteria for 'target seeing' despite their excellent detection performance.
+But they may equally detect it in less obvious ways, for instance by noticing that the mask differs in brightness or contrast or undergoes apparent expansion.
+11 Such contents may allow subjects to perform as well as if they had distinctly seen the target.
+Yet when such subjects are asked if they saw the target they may well say "no." For naturally, the "motion [or dimming and so forth] of the masking figures is ignored, since the observer confines his report to the presence or absence of the central object" (Kahneman, 1968, p.
+412).
+In psychophysical terms, such subjects will adopt highly conservative criteria for "target seeing" despite their excellent detection performance.

-This pattern of performance is effectively rediscovered in Lau and Passingham's (2006) studies of so-called 'relative blindsight'.
-Lau and Passingham exploit the characteristic shape of the metacontrast masking function (Figure 6), to identify two SOAs at which task performance is matched-for their stimuli, 33 and 104ms.
-They then show that reported awareness differs across these two SOAs and argue that this evidences that the 'subjective level of consciousness can differ in the absence of a difference of performance levels' (ibid: 18763)-a phenomenon they dub 'relative blindsight'.
-However, a simpler hypothesis is that criterion contents differ across the two SOAs in question, and consequently subjects adopt different response criteria.12 This hypothesis is supported by Jannati and Di Lollo (2012) who point out that Lau and Passingham's diamond and square targets (Figure 7(a)) generate quite different percepts at the two masking SOAs.
-At an SOA of 33ms, target and mask fuse, generating a blended percept as of a single object (Figure 7(b)).
-In contrast, at an SOA of 104ms, target and mask are seen as distinct objects (Figure 7(c)).
-These percepts both allow for target identification, since one can tell from the blended percept what the target is.
-However, subjects are understandably more reluctant to report seeing the target in this condition.
-This does not reflect different 'levels of consciousness,' but simply different percepts.
-In Kahneman's terms, a difference in criterion content naturally leads subjects to adopt a more conservative criterion for target seeing in the shorter SOA condition.13
+This pattern of performance is effectively rediscovered in Lau and Passingham's (2006) studies of so-called "relative blindsight."
+Lau and Passingham exploit the characteristic shape of the metacontrast masking function (see Figure 6), to identify two SOAs at which task performance is matched-for their stimuli, 33 ms and 104 ms. They then show that reported awareness differs across these two SOAs and argue that this evidences that the "subjective level of consciousness can differ in the absence of a difference of performance levels" (p.
+18763)-a phenomenon they dub "relative blindsight."
+However, a simpler hypothesis is that criterion contents differ across the two SOAs in question, and consequently subjects adopt different response criteria.
+12 This hypothesis is supported by Jannati and Di Lollo (2012) who point out that Lau and Passingham's diamond and square targets (Figure 7a) generate quite different percepts at the two masking SOAs.
+At an SOA of 33 ms, target and mask fuse, generating a blended percept as of a single object (Figure 7b).
+In contrast, at an SOA of 104 ms, target